davidjeddy/learning_ruby/NOTES.md

 - chunks of code between braces or between do..end that you can associate with method invocations

-- and may appear only in the source adjacent to a method call
+- and may appear only in the source adacent to a method call

 - the block is written starting on the same line as the method call's last parameter (or the closing parenthesis of the parameter list)